 Some of these foods are: Wellness Core Reduced Fat (RF), a grain-free food; Canidae Platinum; Avoderm Chicken & Rice; Eagle Pack Holistic Fish Formula; Innova Lower Fat Adult Canned Food; California Natural Low Fat Rice & Lamb Meal Adult Kibble; Natural Balance Sweet Potato & Fish Dry; or Canned and Natural Balance Reduced Fat (contains rice).
 Kibble should be soaked in warm water or non-fat, low-salt broth, and you should serve all foods at room or body temperature.

-Simple and bland meals such as boiled chicken with rice or potato, non-fat cottage cheese, chicken or turkey organic baby food are good choices for homemade dog meals.
+Simple and bland meals such as boiled chicken with rice or potato, non-fat cottage cheese and chicken or turkey organic baby food are good choices for homemade dog meals.
 An easy diet to start with is overcooked white rice made with extra water, combined with a low-fat protein source, such as cooked skinless chicken breast, low-fat cottage cheese or boiled hamburger (boiling removes most of the fat).

 According to dog nutritionists, a canine pancreatitis diet may include skinless white meat chicken, lean and low-fat ground beef, beef heart, beef kidney, beef liver, egg whites, non-fat plain yogurt, oatmeal, barley and non-fat cottage cheese.
 Cooked vegetables such as broccoli, cabbage, cauliflower, dark leafy greens, winter squash and sweet potatoes can also be considered, as these foods contain low amounts of phosphorus and fat.
-Overcooking starchy foods such as rice or potatoes increases their digestibility.
+Overcooking starchy foods such as rice or potatoes increase their digestibility.

 Dogs fed a very low-fat diet may become deficient in vitamins A and E, so adding salmon oil or coconut oil to the diet will help.
 Salmon oil has proven to be beneficial in treating acute pancreatitis and should always be given in combination with vitamin E.

-Whatever you feed, start with small amounts fed frequently, six to eight meals a day or more.
+Whatever you feed, start with small amounts fed frequently, six-to-eight meals a day or more.
 Small meals stimulate the pancreas less and are less likely to trigger vomiting.
 If you are unable to cook for your dog, try to feed small portions throughout the day of all-natural, high-quality dog food or alternate between these dog foods and home-cooked meals.